What did you take up for college?

 What do you use to scan your works?

 I don’t have a scanner so I use my camera to take photos.
 I use a Canon EOS 30D.
-I got it last 2006 so it’s a pretty old camera.

 I have an art/craft product that I’d like you to try out, can you post about it in your tumblr?